genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 The Genesis user name should be the user’s email address.

 ## Front-to-back flow
-This flow assumers the following pre-requisites:
+This section provides a more detailed description of the workflow between a Genesis application (service provider) and an external identity provider.
+The flow assumes the following settings:

-- `ssoToggle` is set to true in the client-app’s config, this will show the ‘Enable SSO?’ checkbox on the login page
+- `ssoToggle` is set to true in the client-app’s config, this ensures that the ‘Enable SSO?’ checkbox is displayed on the application's login page
-- ‘Enable SSO’ is checked, either manually in the UI or set to true by default in the config
+- ‘Enable SSO’ is checked, either manually in the UI, or set to true by default in the config
 - In the front end, the following has been added to `src/routes/config.ts`:

 ```javascript